AnaisBonin/Flow/README.md

 # ABOUT FLOW

-## “Our art tells a story and our stories should be listened to as we intended..”
+## “Our art tells a story and our stories should be listened to as we intended.”
 Adele,  Nov.
 21st, 2021

 There is a desire for artists to tell stories, express their emotions, and take people with them on this journey.